TanyaCoder-27/LaneVision/README.md

 2. Frame-by-frame processing with YOLOv8 for vehicle detection
 3. Vehicle tracking across frames
 4. Speed calculation based on pixel displacement and calibration
-5. License plate detection and OCR
+5. Vehicle classification and tracking
 6. Results storage and visualization

 ## Configuration